Frequently Asked Question Answers

 Note: Parking stickers are FREE for any IWCC student.

-How do I obtain an access card for campus housing?
+How do I access campus housing?

 What is a Resident Assistant?